Moonstroke/PUCA/README.md

 - PURE (GNU, Windows in a certain measure)

+  The function does not modify memory outside its own locals: data referenced by pointer arguments, global variables can be accessed, but are not modified.

+  *Note*: under Windows, the meaning carried by this attribute allows it to modify data through its pointer arguments.
+However, for maximal portability, this attribute should not be used for functions that do not modify global memory.

 - CONSTEXPR (GNU)

+  The function does not access global memory.
+This attribute is stricter than `PURE` in that pointer arguments must not even be dereferenced or global variables, read.
+Examples of such functions are mathematical functions, whose result only depend on the given values (`pow`, `cos`, etc.)

 - MALLOC (GNU, Windows)

+  The function returns a pointer to a chunk of memory just allocated (`malloc` or other), and that is never referenced anywhere else in the program.

 - THISCALL (GNU, Windows)

+  On x86 platforms, the first parameter of the functions, if of integral type, is passed using the register `ECX`.

 - FASTCALL (GNU, Windows)

+  On x86 platforms, the first two parameters of the functions, if of integral type, are passed using the registers `EDX` and `ECX`.

 - HOTSPOT (GNU)